 The European Parliament voted on 19 January 2011 to adopt an agreed legal text for the Directive.
 The text agreed by the Parliament was then formally approved by the EU Council of European Ministers on 28 February 2011.
 It is now EU law.

-What will this mean for patients and the NHS?
+What this means for patients and the NHS?

 The European Office published a new briefing providing an overview for both NHS commissioners and providers of the anticipated implications of the Directive.
 Download the document.
 Separate summaries of the key points for both commissioners and providers are also available.